-Residents of Washington state are worried about their water after it tested positive for PFAS chemicals
+Residents of Washington State are Worried about their Water after it Tested Positive for PFAS Chemicals

 What are PFAS?
 Perfluoroalkyl and polyfluoroalkyl substances, also known as PFAS, are synthetic, man-made chemicals used in common household products, industries such as automotive and construction, and in lifesaving technologies such as firefighting foam.
 PFAS are added to products to increase their effectiveness, such as resistance to heat, water, and oil.
 While effective, they come with a host of health concerns, which can cause but are not limited to cancer, weakened immune systems, and risks related to weight, metabolism, fertility, and reduced fetal growth.
 Once heralded as a great leap forward in technology, PFAS have now been labeled a national health crisis - https://www.epa.gov/pfas

 Many individuals have been worried about the quality of their local water resources here in Washington State.
 Pursue PFAS Free is dedicated to spreading awareness about the harmful effects of PFAS contamination, specifically in drinking water.
 Many people are unaware of the dangers these contaminants pose.
-PFAS' goal is to shed light on the cancer-causing nature of PFAS and its negative effects, while providing insight on how to reduce exposure to these harmful chemicals.
-Follow PFAS on social media here - https://www.facebook.com/PursuePFASFree and subscribe to their newsletter!
+Pursue PFAS Free is working to shed light on the negative health effects and carcinogenic nature of PFAS, while providing insight on how to reduce exposure to these harmful chemicals.
+Follow Pursue PFAS Free on social media here - https://www.facebook.com/PursuePFASFree and subscribe to their newsletter!

 ####